-Ukraine tensions push petrol prices to new record high
+Petrol prices hit new high amid Ukraine tensions

 While the UK gets little of its oil and gas from Russia directly, there are concerns sanctions could constrict supplies, driving up wholesale prices globally.

-This would come as UK consumers are already paying a high price for energy and fuel due to a surge in demand following the easing of Covid restrictions.
+That would come as UK consumers are already paying a high price for energy and fuel, with demand surging following the easing of Covid restrictions.

 Former National Grid boss Steve Holliday told the BBC's Today programme: "For the UK, it's a price issue, it's not a security supply issue.